Core Curriculum Overview

 Transfer Students

-Transfer students must complete 44 credits in the Arts and Sciences.
-They must fulfill the Foundation Requirements and the Civic Engagement course, with flexibility for the remaining credits.
+Transfer students must complete 38 credits in the University Core.
+They must fulfill the Foundations courses and the Civic Engagement and Public Values (CE) course, with flexibility for the remaining credits from available General Core courses.

 For purposes of determining the appropriate University Core Curriculum requirements for students who come to Pace with transfer credits, a transfer student is defined as one who successfully completes (grade of "C" or better) a minimum of 25 college-level credits prior to the student’s attendance at Pace University.
 Students with fewer than 25 transfer credits (freshmen) will be required to take the entire new core.